joscarlossr/joscarlossr/README.md

 Here are some ideas to get you started:

-- 🔭 Atualmente estudo Ciência da Computação na Universidade Vila Velha - 3 / 8.
+- 🔭 Currently studying Computer Science at Universidade Vila Velha.
 - 🌱 Foco meus estudos em Machine Learning e Desenvolvimento.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...